ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 In this case, when running locally on a single machine, you will only have a single silo.
 But the usage is exactly the same whether or not you have one or a thousand silos.
 It is just a matter of how many silos you spin up.
 Orleans handles the rest.

-Silos can be added to any application hat has an `IHost` interface.
+Silos can be added to any application that has an `IHost` interface.
 In your case, the `WebApplication` implements `IHost`.
 So, you can simply add a silo to the __WebDevWorkshop.Web__ application.

 Open __Program.cs__ in the __WebDevWorkshop.Web__ project and add a call to `builder.Services.AddOrleans()` right before your "build" the application.
 The method takes a `Task<ISiloBuilder>` as a parameter